adisrini1103/oldnikhildaga/about.md

 Extras
 -----

-Workaholic, vegetarian, non-smoker and teetotaller.
+Workaholic, nonsocial, vegetarian, non-smoker and teetotaller.

 Principle: Speak less, Do more